How to find Negative Keywords (using Bob’s Keywords)

 By coincidence, he was running a Pay Per Click campaign for Chilenjoy on Google Ads, and we wanted to use Bob’s Keywords on his data to help him find new Negative Keywords and improve his PPC Campaign.
-We then downloaded his data (PPC Search Query, Organic Searches, Keywords/Bidding Terms, and the Negative Keywords he was currently using) and analysed it using Bob’s Keywords.
+We then downloaded his data (PPC Search Query Report, Organic Searches, Keywords, and the Negative Keywords he was currently using) and analyzed it using Bob’s Keywords.

-After loading his data into Bob’s, we first filtered all terms that did not have a single conversion.
 It is essential to say here that the way Bob’s Keywords presents your data is very different from simply looking at a plain Google Ads report.
-Bob’s digests your Search Query data into n-grams and does some “magic” calculations before presenting the data to you.
+Bob’s Keywords digests your Search Query data into n-grams and does some “magic” calculations before presenting the data to you.

 Marcelo first noticed the term ”passagem” (which translates to tickets).
 Although he used to analyse his data using Google Analytics to find new Negative Keywords, he never noticed this term before, as it was buried among hundreds of Search Queries.

 Then we had a look at all Search Queries related to that term, using the Match Type Impact feature, showing 58 searches in total.